top of page

 Day Eleven

-Drive to Ulaanbaatar, stopping along the way to visit the Bogd Khaan's Palace Museum, which was the residence of the last king of Mongolia.
+Drive to Ulaanbaatar (2-3 hours) and take a city tour.
+Visit the Gandan Monastery and the Bogd Khaan's Palace Museum, which was the residence of the last king of Mongolia, as well as Zaisan Hill Memorial.
 The afternoon is free to explore Ulaanbaatar.
 In the evening, enjoy a farewell dinner and traditional folklore concert with the Tumen Ekh ensemble.

 Image by Tolunay Karavar